 The Western Renewable Energy Generation Information System (WREGIS) offers training and tutorials for current, new and potential WREGIS Account Holders.
-The WREGIS User Training is an in-person training course held at the WECC office in Salt Lake City, Utah, and is ideal for those who are new to the WREGIS system.
-Training slides from the User Training are available on this page.
+The WREGIS Account Holder Training is an in-person training course held at the WECC office in Salt Lake City, Utah, and is ideal for those who are new to the WREGIS system.
+Training slides from the Account Holder Training are available on this page.
 For current WREGIS account holders, tutorial slides for the WREGIS e-Tag Functionality are available on this page.

 If you have further questions, contact the WREGIS Help Desk at 888-225-4213 or email